 The site is located within the NE and SE portions of 28-038-27 W4M, within Plan 4086EO and 3081MC.
-The site is zoned P1 - Parks and Recreation and is located within the McKenzie Trails Park.
+The site is zoned P1 - Parks and Recreation and is located within the McKenzie Trails Recreation Area.
 The site is located on the east bank of the Red Deer River, north of 67 Street and east of Riverside Drive.
 The Red Deer River is adjacent to the west boundary of the site and flows in a northeasterly direction.
 A site location plan is shown on Figure 1.
 The site has been redeveloped, and includes a picnic shelter, man-made pond, playground, paved walking trails, surface parking, and two year-round washroom facilities.
-The Phase I environmental site assessment (ESA) by Tiamat Environmental Consultants Ltd. (Tiamat 2013) identified a non-potable water well as providing water for the public washroom facilities is supplied by tanks, which are filled periodically by a water truck.
+The Phase I environmental site assessment (ESA) by Tiamat (Tiamat 2013) identified a non-potable water well as providing water for the public washroom facilities.
+Based on further discussions with The City, the water for the public washroom facilities is supplied by tanks, which are filled periodically by a water truck.
 The surrounding land use consists of Environmental Preservation District, Future Urban Development District, and Parks and Recreation District.
 A residential subdivision is located on the east side of the park.
 Natural areas of the site consist of grasses, trees, and wetlands.
 Figure 2 shows the site location with surrounding land use.

-Additional information on the site history, historical groundwater monitoring investigations, site setting, 2019 hazard quotient calculations, and 2014 risk management plan (RMP) review can be found in Appendix B (Tiamat Environmental Consultants Ltd. [Tiamat] 2014b).
-Cross-sections that were prepared using the wells previously installed at the site in 2013 are included in Appendix C (from Tiamat 2014a).
+Additional information on the site history, historical groundwater monitoring investigations, site setting, 2019 hazard quotient calculations, and 2014 risk management plan (RMP) review can be found in Appendix B. Cross-sections that were prepared using the wells previously installed at the site in 2013 are included in Appendix C (from Tiamat 2014a).
 The available borehole logs for the vapour and groundwater monitoring wells are attached in Appendix F.